JOHN 15

 The conclusion of the matter

 We have reviewed some of the passages of Scripture which tell of the total and eternal security of true believers.
 Born again by the will of God, the God who does not change His mind, their position in the family is settled.
 Drawn to Christ by the teaching of the Scriptures, they have found a ready welcome, and the assurance that they will never be rejected.
 Part of Christ’s flock, and therefore protected by the persons of the Godhead in united defence against every wily foe.
 Indwelt by God’s Spirit, and that for ever, sealed as His until the day of final redemption.
 Linked to Christ in His unassailable and glorious position at God’s right hand.
 Involved in God’s purpose which can never be frustrated, and defended from every attempt of the Adversary to accuse.
-Well then might all God’s people join with the apostle as he rejoices in the triumphs of God’s grace, “For I am persuaded, that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord.”
-Romans 8:38,39.
+Well might all God’s people join with the apostle as he rejoices in the triumphs of God’s grace, knowing that nothing shall be able to separate us from Him.

 Another source of information is found in the writings of Pliny.
 He wrote in his ‘Natural History’: “Thus there are two kinds of main branches; the shoot which comes out of the timber and promises fruit for the next year is called a leafy shoot or else, when it is above the scar (caused by tying the branch to the trellis), a fruit-bearing shoot, whereas the other kind of shoot that springs from a year-old branch is always a fruit-bearer.
 There is also left underneath the cross-bar a shoot called the keeper- this is a young branch not longer than three buds, which will provide wood next year if the vine’s luxurious growth has used itself up- and another shoot next to it, the size of a wart, called the pilferer is also left, in case the keeper-shoot should fail”.
 Pliny also wrote that after harvest the fruiting branches are cut off, for they are not needed next year.